iljuhenson/achlearnment-spring-react/README.md

 ## <a name="overview"></a>:mag_right: Overview

-This app is designed to help users learn languages in an engaging and interactive manner.
+This app is designed to help users learn foreign languages in an engaging and interactive manner.
 By providing daily tasks generated randomly, users can continuously improve their language skills while staying motivated by will of wanting to buy new items in the shop.